 Situated around Provence’s Saint Martin Peak at an elevation of 111 meters, Château des Bormettes is renowned for its ancient oak tree and a historic cellar located under a Carthusian monastery.
 This land was host to some of the first Gallo-Roman vineyards, but it was the Carthusian monks of the 14th century who spearheaded the winemaking evolution.
-Since the early 1900s, Château des Bormettes has been family owned and operated with a strong commitment to the preservation of nature and a steadfast resistance to urbanization.
+Since the early 1900s, Château des Bormettes is family owned and operated with a strong commitment to the preservation of nature and a steadfast resistance to urbanization.

 The domaine benefits from a privileged location, set back in the hills overlooking the Mediterranean Sea, which offers a dry and temperate climate with maritime influences and bay air currents between two important geographic landmarks: the Massif des Maures and the Iles d’Or.
 The well-draining soils are very stony, dominated by shale and quartz over limestone, with a low density of organic matter, an ideal composition for the cultivation of vines and olive trees.